deepset-ai/haystack-home/content/blog/qdrant-integration/index.md

 Some of the advantages of using Qdrant with Haystack include:

-- Efficient search and retrieval of high-dimensional vectors.
+- Efficient search and retrieval of high-dimensional vectors
-- mmap support for HNSW graph storage.
+- mmap support for HNSW graph storage
-- Filtering capabilities integrated directly into the vector search phase.
+- Filtering capabilities integrated directly into the vector search phase
-- Constraints based on metadata attributes.
+- Constraints based on metadata attributes
 - Reducing the memory footprint up to 4 times by using [Scalar Quantization](https://qdrant.tech/articles/scalar-quantization/)
 - Storing even a [million vectors with a small amount of RAM](https://qdrant.tech/articles/memory-consumption/)
 - Open source! 😍